phpro/grumphp/doc/faq.md

 **PHPCS and PHPLint tasks fail on Windows 7**

-This is due to the windows cmd input limit
+This is due to the cmd input limit on windows.
 The problem is that the CLI input string on cmd.exe is limited to 8191 characters.
 Tasks like phplint and phpcs contain the paths to the files that are